fs-c/maniac/README.md

 #### Humanization

-The option `-d` (short for delay) allows the passing of a range in which hitpoint time offsets will be generated.
+The switch `-l` allows the passing of a range in which hitpoint time offsets will be generated.

 For further fine-tuning, refer to the `#define RNG_*` defines and the comments of the number generation function in `beatmap.c`.